rails/rails/guides/source/association_basics.md

 end
 ```

-And then include the created module in your subclass.
+Include the created module in your subclass:

 ```ruby
 class Message < ApplicationRecord